Linaro/lava/doc/glossary.rst

     migration to the pipeline and prevent users mistakenly submitting old jobs.

+    It is recommended to have pipeline support for all devices of the relevant device type before enabling exclusive pipeline support, especially if the device type has a :ref:`yaml_health_checks`

   filter
     Within the Dashboard, a filter identifies particular results from a :term:`stream` or streams.
 Filters in LAVA can be used to combine